Luxmusik/sandbox-virtualappliance/readme.md

 2. Installation
 -------------------------

 Extract teh downloaded zip file to an install location.
 The path to the extracted directory is referred to as the ```<Sandbox installation directory>``` in these instructions.
-Note taht you should use the same user account to both extract Sandbox and to run Sandbox to avoid possible permission issues at startup.
+Note that you should use the same user account to both extract Sandbox and to run Sandbox to avoid possible permission issues at startup.

 #### Tell Sandbox where to store your data